#1: No Easy Days

 Zwift can be addicting, that’s for sure.
 And it’s a healthy addiction to have… until it’s not!
 (I know this from personal experience–I hit Zwift hard in my first 3 months before I noticed my power numbers dropping in races.
 Taking a week off helped me get back on my feet.)

-Be sure to give your body time to recover between hard rides; otherwise, you’ll overtrain and be forced to take extended time off.
+Be sure to give your body time to recover between hard rides; otherwise your training efforts will become mediocre and thus less effective.
+And if you keep pushing long enough, you’ll overtrain and be forced to take extended time off!
+Remember: you don’t get stronger during the workout.
+You get stronger during the recovery.

 If your riding schedule includes racing on Zwift, consider racing no more than three times per week, with recovery rides, days off, and lighter training in between.
 And even if your training load is more steady (with few “race day efforts”) taking a day or two for recovery per week is smart.